The bar involution for quantum symmetric pairs: The bar involution for quantum symmetric pairs

 One obtains $\overline{a_{ij;(i,j)}}=q_i^{-1}[2]_{q_i}^2 \overline{c_i\cZ_i}$.
 Hence \eqref{eq:bar-condition} holds for $J=(i,j)$ if and only if $\overline{c_i\cZ_i}=q_i^2 c_i\cZ_i$.
 It remains to show that \eqref{eq:ocZi} also implies that $\overline{a_{ij;(i)}}=a_{ij;(i)}$.
 To this end observe that by \eqref{eq:bar-ri} one has

 The above relation and \eqref{eq:aiji} allow us to calculate

 Hence \eqref{eq:ocZi} implies \eqref{eq:bar-condition} also in the case $J=(i)$. \end{proof} \begin{rema} The condition ($\tau(i)\neq i$ or there exists $j\in I\setminus \{i\}$ such that $a_{ij}\neq 0$) means that the Cartan matrix $A=(a_{ij})_{i,j\in I}$ does not contain a component of type $A_1$ which is fixed under $\tau$.
 If, however, such a component exists and is indexed by $i$, then the existence of a bar involution does not depend on the value of the corresponding parameter $c_i$. \end{rema} Theorem \ref{thm:bar-involution} implies that for any admissible pair the coefficients $\bc\in \cC$ can be chosen such that a bar involution exists on $B_{\bc,\bs}$.
 The following corollary treats the case that Conjecture \ref{conj:sigma-tau-ri} holds for $\gfrak$ and $(X,\tau)$.
 The case that $\nu_i=-1$ for some $i\in I\setminus X$ is discussed in Remark \ref{rem:nu-1}.
-To obtain the bar involution for $B_{\bc,\bs}$ in general it is necessary to allow half powers of $q$.
-In the following Corollary we hence work with $\uqg$ defined over $\field(q^{1/2})$.
-The bar involution is extended to $\field(q^{1/2})$ by $\overline{q^{1/2}}=q^{-1/2}$.
 Define